varkenvarken/cylinderfit/Readme.md

 ## caveats

-Currently, the mesh containing the vertices *must* have all transformations applied.

-Also, there currently is no feedback on progress, which might be a bit annoying if fitting takes a lot of time.
+There currently is no feedback on progress, which might be a bit annoying if fitting takes a lot of time.

 ## credits